 You’re about to enter a diverse field encompassing various business models and careers.
 Here are the most prominent types of digital entrepreneurs.

-• Bloggers: Writing and monetizing content through ad revenue, affiliate marketing, sponsored posts, and other methods.
-Click here to learn how to start your own blog.
+- Bloggers: Writing and monetizing content through ad revenue, affiliate marketing, sponsored posts, and other methods.
+If blogging appeals to you, learning how to start a blog is a good next step.

 Traditional businesses often hinge on physical stores or offices, where face-to-face interactions are key.
 For example, a conventional retail store relies on foot traffic and physical inventory.
 Service-based businesses like hair salons depend on local clients and physical space for service delivery.